 The following is a list of courses required for graduation.
 These courses fall into four general categories: General Education; Mathematics and Science; General Engineering; and Mechanical Engineering.

-The courses listed under General Education will not match the University's general education requirements, as some of the mathematics, science requirements fulfill the University's general requirements.
+The courses listed under General Education will not match the University's general education requirements, as some of the mathematics and science requirements fulfill the University's general requirements.

-The following lists the current requirements (129 total semester hours) for the BSME degree:
+The following lists the proposed requirements (133 total semester hours) for the BSME degree: